 (b) The hydropower efficiency improvement was completed after March 31, 1999; and

 (c) The additional generation does not result in new water diversions or impoundments.

+(2) Federal projects.
+Each utility using electricity produced as a result of a hydropower efficiency improvement, as defined in RCW 19.285.030(12)(g), to meet a renewable energy target must provide documentation that:

+(a) The output of the hydroelectric generation project is marketed by the Bonneville power administration;

+(b) The utility received the electricity through a transaction with the Bonneville Power Administration that conveyed both the electricity and the nonpower attributes of that electricity;

+(c) The hydropower efficiency improvement was completed after March 31, 1999; and

-(2) If the amount of electricity generated as a result of the hydropower efficiency improvement is directly measurable, the utility must use the measured output of the hydropower efficiency improvement as documentation of the amount of additional generation.
+(d) The additional generation does not result in new water diversions or impoundments.(3) If the amount of electricity generated as a result of the hydropower efficiency improvement is directly measurable, the utility must use the measured output of the hydropower efficiency improvement as documentation of the amount of additional generation.

-(3)(a) If the amount of electricity generated as a result of the hydropower efficiency improvements is not directly measurable, the utility must document the amount of electricity generated as a result of the hydropower efficiency improvement using an engineering analysis comparing the output in megawatt-hours of the hydroelectric generation project with the efficiency improvement to the output in megawatt-hours of the hydroelectric generation project without the efficiency improvement.
+(4)(a) If the amount of electricity generated as a result of the hydropower efficiency improvements is not directly measurable, the utility must document the amount of electricity generated as a result of the hydropower efficiency improvement using an engineering analysis comparing the output in megawatt-hours of the hydroelectric generation project with the efficiency improvement to the output in megawatt-hours of the hydroelectric generation project without the efficiency improvement.
 Multiple efficiency improvements to a single hydroelectric generation project may be combined for purposes of the engineering analysis.